 The National Museum of Korea appeals to artists, history buffs, research scholars, and anyone with a love for all things regal.
 It’s the perfect Seoul attraction to read up on the rich cultural past of Korea or learn a thing or two about natural preservation.

 Adjacent to the museum is Yongsan Family Park.
-This vast woodland area, with a pond, houses a number of birds, and over 90 different kinds of trees.
-Rewind under the shade after a hectic day of touring—or feed some bread to the ducks, if you are feeling a little wild!
+This vast woodland area includes a pond, houses a number of birds, and has over 90 different kinds of trees.
+Rewind under the shade after a hectic day of touring—or feed some bread to the ducks if you’re feeling a little wild!

 Getting there: Take Subway Line 4 to Ichon Station.
 Exit 2 leads directly to the museum through an underpass.